Close Ended Questions: Definition, Types, Advantages, Example and Best Practices

 2. Multiple choice questions:

-Multiple-choice questions offer predefined answer choices such as single or multiple answers.
-Multiple choice questions can collect more information than a binary scale.
-For example, in a product feature survey, there can be multiple features that can appeal to the user.
+Multiple-choice questions enable people to choose options that are applicable to them.
+Multiple choice question surveys can collect more information than a dichotomous survey question.
+For example, in a product development survey, there may be multiple features that a user can find useful.

 1. “Choose the features that best suit your needs”